Utah Hip and Leg Pain & Treatment

 There are several surgical and interventional options in the treatment of severe arthritis and joint pain.
 The most common and most often recommended treatment is a conservative therapy under the guidance of a pain specialist.
 Over-the-counter pain relievers and physical therapy can significantly improve the postural stability in osteoarthritis patients, especially those with hip pain.
 Joint injections are also gaining popularity because they are minimally invasive and have a high success rate.

-For more information on how Omega Interventional Pain can help treat your hip and leg pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your hip and leg pain, please contact us at 801-261-4988.